 The CS Rating

-The Navy Cook rating was one of the original ratings in 1797.
+The Navy Cook rating was one of the original ratings established in 1794 with the passage of "An act to provide a Naval Armament".
 The name Cook was changed to Ship's Cook in 1838.
 It wasn't until 1948 that the culmination of the various rates Commissary Steward, Ship's Cook, Ship's Cook (B) (Butchers), and Baker consolidated into the Commissaryman rating.
-In 1975, the name was changed to Mess Management Specialist, and finally, in 2004, the Culinary Specialist rating was established.
+In 1975, the name was changed to Mess Management Specialist, and finally to its current name, in 2004, Culinary Specialist.

 Culinary Specialists operate and manage dining facilities and living quarters established to subsist and accommodate Navy personnel.
 It is commonly accepted that the "mess decks," or dining areas aboard ship are the "heart of the ship."
 The role they play for the morale of the ship is very important.